Customize the sidebar

 You may need to use CTRL + F5 to clear the browser cache before you see your changes.

 If your tests do not behave as expected, ensure you are using your newly-built custom GBC.
 Depending on your development environment, you may need to package and deploy a custom GBC client.
-For information on which customization and theme you are using, see Selecting customizations and themes.
+For information on which customization and theme you are using, go to Selecting customizations and themes.